DevCycleHQ/js-sdks/sdk/nextjs/README.md

     )
 }
 ```
+It is important to import and provide the `invalidateConfig` function to the DevCycleServersideProvider.
+This works
+around a bug in NextJS where the server action is not bundled correctly due to being defined in an NPM module.

 Note: You _must_ use the client SDK key of your project, not the server SDK key.
 The key is used across the server and
 the client and will be sent to the clientside to bootstrap the client SDK.